yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export function executeSearch(answersActions: AnswersActions): Promise<void>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
 // @public
-function FacetsProvider({ children, className, searchOnChange }: FacetsProviderProps): JSX.Element;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-interface FacetsProviderProps {
-    children?: (facets: DisplayableFacet[]) => ReactNode;
-    className?: string;
-    searchOnChange?: boolean;
-}

-// @public
 export type FeedbackType = 'THUMBS_UP' | 'THUMBS_DOWN';

-// @public
-const FilterGroupContext: Context<FilterGroupContextType | null>;

-// @public
-interface FilterGroupContextType {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    fieldId: string;
-    getCollapseProps: UseCollapseOutput['getCollapseProps'];
-    getToggleProps: UseCollapseOutput['getToggleProps'];
-    isExpanded: boolean;
-    isOptionsDisabled: boolean;
-    searchValue: string;
-    setIsOptionsDisabled: (value: boolean) => void;
-    setSearchValue: (value: string) => void;
-}

 // @public
 export interface FilterGroupCssClasses {